DuyNguyen1879/mysqlbackup/README.md

 5)Cron job for scheduling backup

-6)If the file was compressed, uncompressed it first : gunzip [file_name].sql.gz
+6)If the file was compressed then you can uncompress it using : gunzip [file_name].sql.gz

 7)Restore from backup using :  mysql -u root -p < dbname.sql